geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 6. In the **Power Apps** studio, on the **Connections** page, the details pane displays the SharePoint connection page.
 Under the **How do you want to connect to your data?** field, select **Connect directly (cloud services)** and then select the **Create** button.

 7. On the left side of the screen, under **Connections**, you will see an available connection for SharePoint.
-In the main window, in the list of **Recent sites**, the **IT Services**– **https://m365xZZZZZZ.sharepoint.com/sites/ITservices** site should be displayed (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provided).
+In the main window, in the list of **Recent sites**, the **IT Services**– **https://xxxxxZZZZZZ.sharepoint.com/sites/ITservices** site should be displayed (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provided).
 ‎
-‎Select the **IT Services** – **https://m365xZZZZZZ.sharepoint.com/sites/ITservices** site.
+‎Select the **IT Services** – **https://xxxxxZZZZZZ.sharepoint.com/sites/ITservices** site.

 8. In the **Choose a list** window that appears, you should select the list that you want to use as the data source for your Power App.
 In this case, select **Service Desk Requests** and select the **Connect** button at the bottom of the screen.